 Tip 2.
 Use Heavier Tippet

 The rigging for float fishing should be slightly different than wade fishing.
 I recommend stepping up your breaking strength of tippet.
 So if you typically use 5X, try 4X or 3X.
 It will result in fewer flies lost to the bank and more fish to the boat.
 The best part is it’s better on the fish, they don’t get over exhausted.
-I use the Scientific Anglers Fluorocarbon Tippet for streamers and nymphs and the Scientific Anglers Fresh Water Tippet when tossing dries.
+I use the Airflo Premium Fluorocarbon tippet for streamers and nymphs and the Airflo nylon tippet when tossing dries.

 Tip 3.
 Use a Longer Rod